Children of Llullaillaco

-The Children of Llullaillaco (/es/), also known as the Mummies of Llullaillaco, are three Inca child mummies discovered in 1999 by Johan Reinhard and his archaeological team near the summit of Llullaillaco, a 6739 m stratovolcano on the Argentina–Chile border.
-The children were sacrificed in an Inca religious ritual that took place around the year 1500.
-In this ritual, the three children were drugged with coca and alcohol then placed inside a small chamber 1.5 m beneath the ground, where they were left to die.
-Archaeologists consider them as being among the best-preserved mummies in the world.
+The Children of Llullaillaco (/es/ or /es/), also known as the Mummies of Llullaillaco, are three exceptionally well-preserved Inca child mummies discovered on 16 March 1999 by archaeologists Johan Reinhard, María Constanza Ceruti and their team near the summit of Llullaillaco, a 6739 m stratovolcano on the modern Argentina–Chile border.
+The children died between 1462 and 1507 CE as part of a capacocha ceremony, a form of Inca ritual sacrifice, and were buried at an elevation of approximately 6700 m, one of the highest archaeological sites in the world.

+The cold, arid conditions on Llullaillaco preserved the children's soft tissues, internal organs, hair and clothing in exceptional condition, making them among the best-preserved Inca mummies ever discovered.
+Scientific analyses have provided evidence for the children's ritual preparation before their deaths, including increased consumption of coca and chicha, a maize beer, during the final months of their lives.

-On 20 June 2001, Argentina's National Commission of Museums, Monuments and Historic Places declared the Children of Llullaillaco to be National Historic Property of Argentina.
-Since 2007 the mummies have been on exhibition in the Museum of High Altitude Archaeology in the Argentine city of Salta.
+On 20 June 2001, Argentina's National Commission of Museums, Monuments and Historic Places declared the Children of Llullaillaco National Historic Property.
+Since 2007 they have been exhibited at the Museum of High Altitude Archaeology in Salta, Argentina.